awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_recon.md

 # GuardDuty Recon Finding Types<a name="guardduty_recon"></a>

+This section covers the active Recon threat purpose finding types\.
+For information about important changes to the GuardDuty finding types, including newly added or retired finding types, see [Document History for Amazon GuardDuty](doc-history.md)\.

 **Important**
-For information about important changes to the GuardDuty finding types, including newly added or retired finding types, see [Document History for Amazon GuardDuty](doc-history.md)\.
+The default severity value of a finding type is subject to change based on various criteria when the finding is generated\.

 **Topics**
 + [Recon:EC2/PortProbeUnprotectedPort](#recon6)